Dehazing Ultrasound using Diffusion Models: Methods

 In this work, we opt to learn the prior distributions of clean ultrasound RF data and haze using score-based diffusion models \cite{hoDenoisingDiffusionProbabilistic2020, songScoreBasedGenerativeModeling2021, karrasElucidatingDesignSpace2022}.
 These deep generative models aim to reverse a diffusion process, which corrupts clean data $\bx_0 \sim p(\bx_0)\equiv p(\bx)$ to some predefined base distribution $p_1(\bx)\approx\pi(\bx)$ through a sequence of Gaussian perturbations indexed by time $t\in[0, 1]$.
-The forward diffusion process can be described using a stochastic differential equation (SDE) as follows: where $\mathbf{w}\in\bR^d$ is a standard Wiener process, $f(t): [0, 1]\rightarrow\bR$ and $g(t): [0, 1]\rightarrow\bR$ are the drift and diffusion coefficients that account for the deterministic and stochastic parts of the diffusion process, respectively.
+The forward diffusion process can be described using a stochastic differential equation (SDE) as follows: